Justsenger/ExHyperV/README.md

 Allows the Hypervisor to scale the allocated memory amount in real-time based on the actual needs inside the virtual machine.

-Minimum memory cannot be greater than startup memory.
-The virtual machine will naturally not exceed the Maximum Memory or the host's physical memory limit.
+Minimum memory cannot be greater than Startup RAM.
+The virtual machine will naturally not exceed the maximum memory or the host's physical memory limit.

-When using GPU-PV or PCIe passthrough, startup memory must be the same as minimum memory to determine memory address mapping relationships.
+When using GPU-PV or PCIe Passthrough, Startup RAM must be the same as minimum memory to determine memory address mapping relationships.

 #### Advanced Features